Texas License-To-Carry Shooting Test

 The shooting test requires 50 rounds of ammunition

-The CHL Shooting test is fired at three distances:
+The LTC Shooting test is fired at three distances:

 - 3 yards – 20 rounds fired